Rahmat Saleh Baloch

 Rahmat Saleh Baloch is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan, from May 2013 to May 2018.

 Early life and education

 He was born on 1 January 1975 in Panjgur District.

 He has received a degree in Bachelor of Science from Degree College Panjgur in 1997.

 Political career

-He was elected to the Provincial Assembly of Balochistan in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of Balochistan in the 2002 Pakistani general election.

-He was re-elected to the Provincial Assembly of Balochistan as a candidate of National Party from Constituency PB-42 Panjgoor-I in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Balochistan as a candidate of National Party from Constituency PB-42 Panjgoor-I in the 2013 Pakistani general election.